maxcountryman/flask-login/docs/index.rst

 Note that you must use keyword arguments, not positional arguments.
 E.g.
 ``test_client(user=user)`` will work, but ``test_client(user)``
 will not.

+Due to the way this custom test client class is implemented, you may have to disable **session protection** to have your tests work properly.
+If session protection is enabled, login sessions will be marked non-fresh in `basic` mode or outright rejected in `strong` mode when performing requests with the test client.

 Localization
 ============